Work & Service

 I have degrees in civil and common law from McGill University’s Faculty of Law, as well as an undergraduate degree and graduate diploma from Concordia University’s School of Community and Public Affairs.
-I am a lawyer licensed by the Law Society of Ontario and practice under a temporary permit from the Barreau du Québec.
+I am a lawyer in good standing with the Law Society of Ontario and practice under a temporary permit from the Barreau du Québec.

 Writing & Speaking